|

 We

-have become the inane mob in Renau's prophetic image, only
+have become the inane mob in Renau's prophetic image,

-Iraqi Liberation (OIL).
+Operation Iraqi Liberation (OIL).
+Thousands

-of cuneiform clay tablets displaying the world's first written
+of cuneiform clay tablets displaying the world's first

-artifacts from the dawn of civilization have been looted and
+most precious artifacts from the dawn of civilization

-carted off to be sold on the black market.
-One of the greatest
+have been looted and carted off to be sold on the black

-tragedies of the century has been our indifference to this
+been our indifference to this tremendous loss.
+History

-tremendous loss.
-History will record that we stood transfixed
+will record that we stood transfixed by the easy distractions

-by the easy distractions of celebrities, pop music, movies,
+of celebrities, pop music, movies, and sports while our

-and sports while our collective cultural heritage was plundered.
+collective cultural heritage was plundered.

 |